petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-promotion.md

 ![You can change the name of the promotion, assign a priority, select the *Parent Price List*, and the *Price Type*.](./creating-a-promotion/images/03.png)

 In the *Details* section, you can change the name of the promotion, assign a priority, select the *Parent Price List*, and the *Price Type*.
 Since the Promotion is for the 4th of July, you can set a schedule by selecting a *Publish Date* and *Expiration Date* from the *Schedule* section.
 Click *Publish* to activate the Promotion.
 If there are multiple Promotions applicable for an Account, the Promotion with higher priority has precedence over the others.
+See [Promotions Reference](./promotions-reference.md) for more information on specific fields.

 ## Adding a Price Modifier